ChahinezBENF/aviation-english-cert-manager-react/README.md

 # ICAO English Training Management System for Controllers and Pilots
+This is a web application designed to manage ICAO English certifications for air traffic controllers and pilots.
+It helps HR departments track and manage certifications, while also allowing controllers and pilots to view their certification status, upload documents, and track expiry.
+---

+## 🔧 Project Structure for Backend
 ```plaintext
 ├── frontend/                   # Frontend folder for React app
 │   ├── public/                 # Public assets (e.g., images/aviation.png)